Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Tips for picking up cash in Papua New Guinea

-When you go to pick up cash from a transfer agent in PNG, follow a few simple precautions to ensure that you stay safe.
+When you go to pick up cash from a transfer agent in Papua New Guinea, follow a few simple precautions to ensure that you stay safe.
 Don’t go alone to a transfer branch and only pick up cash in an area where you feel safe.
 Don’t display the cash in front of strangers and make sure to deposit it somewhere safe as soon as possible.
 These quick tips should help you minimize risk, but always be aware of your surroundings when carrying large amounts of cash between a pickup location and your home or bank.Back to top